Ubuntu/Debian/Mint news and tutorials | Linux stuff

 Homepage

-This is mplayer, the famous video/audio player and converter.
+This is MPlayer, the famous video/audio player and converter.
 However MPlayer can also be used as a command-line audio player, and it supports all the formats out there, including Ogg, FLAC, MP3 or WAV.

 Homepage